compas-dev/compas_robots/docs/api/compas_robots.model.rst

 Model
 =====

-The root of the model is the :class:`RobotModel` class, which describes a robot consisting of a set of link elements, and a set of joint elements connecting the links together.
+A robot model consists of a set of link elements, and a set of joint elements connecting the links together.

 .. autosummary::
     :toctree: generated/
     :nosignatures:

-    RobotModel
     Joint
     Link
-    ToolModel
-    Configuration

 Geometric description